Nicolai Jørgensgaard Graakjær

-Nicolai Jørgensgaard Graakjær (born 22.10.1972) is a Danish Professor at the Department of Communications and Psychology at Aalborg University.
+Nicolai Jørgensgaard Graakjær (born 22.10.1972) is a Danish Professor at the Department of Culture and Communications at Aalborg University.
 His research areas are music in advertising, sound branding, sounds of sports, and social psychology.

 Education and career

 Nicolai Jørgensgaard Graakjær holds a degree in music (1997) and psychology (1999) from Aalborg University.
 From 1997 to 1999 he was also a guest lector at Aalborg University.
 Afterwards, he was a high school teacher for a year where he also completed the professional postgraduate teacher training.
 From 2000-2003 he was a teaching assistant.
 In 2008 he received his Ph.D. in music in tv-commercials and he is a leading Professor in this area.

-Since 2010 he has been head of the knowledge group MÆRKK of the Department of Communications and Psychology at Aalborg University.
-He has also been Editor-in-Chief for Mediekultur (2008-2012) and for MÆRKK – Æstetik og Kommunikation / Aalborg Universitetsforlag (2012-).
+From 2010 he has been head of the knowledge group MÆRKK of the Department of Communications and Psychology at Aalborg University.
+From 2022 he has served as the head of the section Mediated Communication at the Department of Culture and Communication.
+He has also been Editor-in-Chief for Mediekultur (2008-2012) and for MÆRKK – Æstetik og Kommunikation / Aalborg Universitetsforlag (2012-2020).

 Moreover, he has appeared in the media often.